TantoluwaHeritageA/bachelorthesis_prediction_model/README.md

 * Hyperparameter tuning will be applied to optimize model performance and improve predictive accuracy
 * Feature engineering will be explored to enhance model performance and capture more meaningful patterns in the data
 * Development of a web application to integrate the model for real-time student performance prediction.

+The project was intially done on google colab